sstuqtd/editor-framework/docs/manual/editor-module.md

 Editor module provides following properties to give user access to common paths:

-  - `Editor.cwd`: The current app.js working directory path.
+  - `Editor.appPath`: The current app.js working directory path.
   - `Editor.mainEntry`: Your main entry file.
 Usually it is `{your-app}/app.js`.
   - `Editor.frameworkPath`: The editor framework module path.
 Usually it is `{your-app}/editor-framework/`
   - `Editor.appHome`: Your application's home path.
 Usually it is `~/.{your-app-name}`